How ISO 27001 can help you comply with the GDPR

 How ISO 27001 works

-- Achieving ISO 27001 certification can also provide convincing evidence that you have taken the necessary measures to comply with the data security requirements of the GDPR.
+- The ability to provide convincing evidence that the necessary measures have been taken to comply with the data security requirements of the GDPR;

 Why technical measures aren’t enough for GDPR compliance